cambridge-cares/TheWorldAvatar/Agents/HistoricalAQMeshAgent/README.md

 ### Property files
 For running the agent, three property files are required:
 - One [property file for the agent](#agent-properties) itself pointing to the mapping configuration.
-- One [property file for the time-series client](#time-series-client-properties) defining how ot access the database and SPARQL endpoint.
+- One [property file for the time-series client](#time-series-client-properties) defining how to access the database and SPARQL endpoint.
 - One [property file for the excel file connector](#excel-connector-properties) defining the number of columns/keys for the gas readings excel file and for the particle and general readings excel file..

 #### Agent properties